acoffman/debianize_rails/README.md

 Does the bare minimum to get a Rails application packaged up for debian.

 Tries to figure out some sane defaults from the environment it was run in and sub those values into the debian/* files that it will create.
-Most values are overridable at the command line.
+Most values are overridable at the command line and the generated defaults will obviously differ from what is seen below.

         Usage (in rails app directory): debianize_rails [opts]